w3f/polkadot-wiki/docs/learn/learn-staking.md

 procedure is the same for Kusama.

 !!!info "Polkadot Staking Dashboard"
     The [Staking Dashboard](https://staking.polkadot.cloud/) provides a more user-friendly alternative to staking.
-See the instructions in [this](how-to/stake-your-dot.md) article to learn how to stake with the dashboard.
+See the [Staking Dashboard overview](../general/dashboards/staking-dashboard.md) and the [dashboard documentation](https://docs.staking.polkadot.cloud/) to learn how to stake with it.

 **Pools.** Pools are "built" on top of NPoS to provide a very low barrier to entry to staking, without sacrificing Polkadot's strict security model.